Changes to Westpac Simple Saver account.

 Where can I see more information about my account and fees?

 Your bank statement will show the total transactions and fees paid each month.
 Depending on your mailing preferences, your bank statement is either posted or it can be found through Westpac One digital banking.
-Please note electronic statements through Westpac One are free however paper statements will cost $2 after 31 March.
+Please note electronic statements through Westpac One are free but paper statements will cost $2 per statement.
 Find out how to turn off paper statements.

 I previously had a fee waiver on my account, do I keep this benefit?

-Yes, fee waivers will be carried over once the account is moved to the new fee plan.
+Yes, fee waivers were carried over once your account moved to the new fee plan.
 If you are under 19 your fee waiver will continue until you turn 19.
-If you are over 65 you will now receive a fee waiver.
+If you are over 65 you'll now receive a fee waiver.

 What is an electronic withdrawal?